war/asset-loading/README.md

 ```

 ### ModelLoader::getMaxNodeTimeline
 Creates the largest complete timeline for use with `EmptyNode` animations.
-First, the maximum duration for all `EmptyNode` animations (for translation, scale and rotation) is stored in an array, and the timeline with the largest value is selected.
+First, the maximum duration for all `EmptyNode` animations (for translation, scale, and rotation) is stored in an array, and the timeline with the largest value is selected.
 Since this timeline may contain data gaps, the same method described in [ModelLoader - ModelLoader::fillInAnimationGaps](ModelLoader.md#ModelLoader%3A%3AfillInAnimationGaps) is applied to fill in any missing floating point time data:
 ```cpp
 		int summed_gap_size {};
 		for(int y{}; y<max_timeline.size() - 1; y++){